Less than $5 7th Grade English Language Arts Google Apps

 Now with digital worksheet to support distance learning!

-This product features an engaging "Poetry Talk" activity that will have your students thinking, writing, speaking, and moving on the first day of your poetry unit.
-In this activity, they must choose between 6 different quotes about poetry from famous authors like T. S. Eliot and Carl Sandburg and articulate why the quote aligns with their perspective on poetry.
-This is a great way for students to think independently about poetry, share their ideas with others, and to give you a sense of where your students stand on the subject of poetry!
-We have also recently added a digital version of the History Talk worksheet to support distance learning and cut down on paper.
+This product features an engaging School Talk activity that will have your new students thinking, writing, speaking, and moving on the very first day of school.
+In this lesson, they must choose between 6 different quotes about education from famous figures like Nelson Mandela and John Dewey and articulate why the quote aligns with their own perspective.
+Use this lesson every year to set the tone for what you expect in class; it is a great way to gain insight about your students' current attitudes about school and learning while getting to know one another with a higher level thinking activity.
+We have also recently added a digital version of the School Talk worksheet to support distance learning and cut down on paper.

 Product includes: